When is a car not a car?

-A company car will generate a benefit in kind based on 9% to 37% of the list price depending on the emissions the car generates, if the car is available for your private use.
+A company car will generate a benefit in kind based on 0% to 37% of the list price depending on the emissions the car generates, (cars that generate 1 to 50 g/km of CO2 now dependent on their electric mileage range) if the car is available for your private use.
 This benefit in kind is then taxed at your usual income tax rate.

-On the other hand if a company van is provided, a flat rate benefit in kind of £3,230 (reduced to 20% if electric but this differential is due to be eliminated over the next few years) is applied, again assuming that the van is available for your private use.
+On the other hand if a company van is provided, a flat rate benefit in kind of £3,490 (reduced to 80% of £3,490, namely £2,792 for zero emission vans) again assuming that the van is available for your private use.

 Also, unlike cars, if your van is only used to transport you from home to work (and this can be proved by reference to mileage records), there is no benefit in kind at all.